touchbit/retrofit-veslo/README.md

 The current implementation of converters allows you to use Object as a @Body, which allows you to send as a request body an object of any type that is supported by `GsonConverterFactory` or `JacksonConverterFactory`.
 The mechanism works for any inheritors of the `ExtensionConverterFactory` class.
+It is important to use the `@Headers` annotation to automatically select the correct converter based on the Content-Type header.

 **Client**